-Our investment advice is tailored to meet our clients’ unique needs and investment objectives.
-At the beginning of our relationship, we meet with new clients to determine their investment objectives, their ability and desire to assume risk along with other relevant information.
-We will use the information we gather to give specific planning advice and to make investments on our clients’ behalf.
-We offer investment advisory services to individuals, high net worth individuals, pension, and profit-sharing plans (but not the plan participants), charitable organizations, corporations and other businesses and trusts.
-In general, we require a minimum of $500,000 to open and maintain an advisory relationship.
+Our investment advice is tailored to meet our clients’ individual needs and objectives.
+At the beginning of our relationship, we meet with new clients to determine their investment objectives, their risk threshold, as well as other relevant information.
+We use the information we gather to give specific planning advice and to make investments on their behalf.
+We offer investment advisory services to individuals, high net worth individuals, pension and profit-sharing plans, charitable organizations, corporations, and other businesses and trusts.
+In general, we require a minimum of $500,000 of investable funds to open and maintain an advisory relationship.
 At our discretion, this minimum account size may be waived.
 Account values for clients, their spouses and their children may be combined to meet the above stated minimum.

 What are your legal obligations to me when acting as my investment advisor?
 How else does Dumaine Investments make money and what conflicts of interest do you have in working for its clients?
-As an SEC registered investment advisory firm, Dumaine Investments has a fiduciary obligation to all its clients.
-This means that Dumaine Investments has the absolute highest legal duty of one party to another where we are bound ethically to act in our client’s best interests before any other consideration.
+As an SEC-registered investment advisory firm, Dumaine Investments has a fiduciary obligation to all its clients.
+This means that Dumaine Investments has the absolute highest legal duty of one party to another where we are bound ethically to act in our clients’ best interests before any other consideration.
 The sole revenues received by Dumaine Investments are from our clients’ quarterly investment management fees.
 We receive no other fees or consideration of any type, including soft dollars, from any other party.

-We do have two primary conflicts of interest: 1) the more assets we manage for a retail client, the more the retail investor will pay us in fees.
+We do have two primary conflicts of interest: 1) the more assets we manage for a retail client, the more the retail investor will pay in fees.
 We may therefore have an incentive to encourage the retail investor to increase the assets in his or her account.
-Additionally, Dumaine Investments LLC provides advisory services to CDJ Apartments LLC.
+Additionally, Dumaine Investments provides advisory services to CDJ Apartments LLC.
 Cliff Favrot is a non-controlling minority owner of CDJ Apartments LLC with whom he has a family relationship.
 Mr. Favrot has a duty to treat all clients similarly and will never put his interests ahead of the interests of Dumaine’s other clients.
-Both above referenced risks are mitigated by the fact that Dumaine always acts as a fiduciary to all of its clients.
+Both above-referenced risks are mitigated by the fact that Dumaine always acts as a fiduciary to all of its clients.

 How might your conflicts of interest affect me, and how will you address them?
 Our primary conflict of interest is that we are paid more in fees as we manage more assets for our clients.
 This risk is mitigated by the fact that we are held to a fiduciary legal standard that requires us to look after our clients’ best interests first and before any other considerations or concerns.